tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@mritunjaysaha/index.md

 ### introduction

 I am Mritunjay , 2nd year CSE from NERIST.
-I've looking to improve my web-development skills.
+I want to improve my web-development skills.

 ## why are you taking this challenge?